 - Circular or Miter Saw

 - Table Saw

 - Tape Measure

 - Stud Finder

 - Three ¾”x24”x57” Plywood

 - 4 ¾” Construction Screws

 When taking on this DIY task, be sure to equip yourself with the proper safety gear before building your garage shelves.
-Throughout the video, we’ll alert you regarding when you should and should not use the safety gear.

 Build side supports.
 Measure, mark, and cut your 2x4s using a circular or miter saw.
 Adjust the sizing as need to fit your garage space.
 Lay out two seven-foot boards side by side on a flat surface, and mark the location for your three shelves.
 Place a 17-inch board at each mark between the other two boards.
 Fasten the middle pieces to the sides, with construction screws on both sides.
 Then repeat for the other side support.

 Connect side supports.
 Place side supports as shown.
 Fasten two 57-inch outer boards at each shelf location, flush against the leg boards, using self-tapping screws on both sides.